List of sports events affected by the new virus from China

 RUGBY

 Women’s Six Nations: Italy vs. Scotland in Legnano on Feb.
-23, Ireland vs. Italy in Dublin on March 8 postponed.
+23 postponed.

 Pro14 in Italy: Zebre vs. Ospreys, Treviso vs. Ulster on Feb.
 29 postponed.